Internet-of-People/iop-ts/packages/sdk/README.md

 // With passhprase...
 const txId = await api.sendMorpheusTxWithPassphrase(
   opAttempts,
-  'SENDER_BIP38_PASSPHRASE',
+  'SENDER_ARK_PASSPHRASE',
 );

 // ... or with WIF
 const txId = await api.sendMorpheusTxWithWIF(
+  opAttempts,
   'SENDER_WIF',
-  'RECIPIENT_ADDRESS',
 );
 ```

-> Note, that we soon release a new version where we will be able to sign with the vault, not using any private credentials.
+> Note, that we soon release a new version where you can sign with the vault without exporting a WIF first.

 #### Key and Right Management Transactions